Delaying Type 1 Diabetes Progression

 New Drugs That Delay T1D Progression

-In 2022, the Food and Drug Administration approved the first drug to delay progression to stage 3 of T1D in people 8 years old and older who are already in stage 2.
+In 2022, the US Food and Drug Administration approved the first drug to delay progression to stage 3 of T1D in people 8 years old and older who are already in stage 2.
 You are in stage 2 T1D if you tested positive for 2 or more T1D-related autoantibodies, have abnormal blood sugar levels, and no symptoms.2

 Of course, the only way to know if you are in stage 2 is by getting screened.